Donald Harding: Trials

 While Harding awaited his trial for the two murders, he remained in custody.
 In October 1980, Harding assaulted a fellow jail inmate, leading to him being charged with dangerous or deadly assault by a prisoner.
 Harding chose to serve as his own counsel in this trial; a court also appointed a public defender to help Harding.
 Prior to the assault trial beginning, Harding threatened to harm his public defender and issued general threats towards other participants in the trial.
 Due to these threats, Harding was required to be restrained in leg irons during his trial.
 He was convicted of the assault on July 30, 1981, after which he was sentenced to life imprisonment without the possibility of parole for 25 years.
 Sometime later, Harding was transferred to the Pima County Jail, where, in February, he attacked two guards.
 He attempted to stab one guard, while the other prevented him from doing so.

 Harding's trial for the murders began on April 21, 1982.
-During Harding’s trial, deputy sheriffs cordoned off the first two rows of the courtroom’s viewing gallery to prevent Harding from being able to take a hostage.
-One deputy reported that Harding had told him that he was going to do something to prompt police to shoot him because he did not want to go to prison again.
+During Harding's trial, deputy sheriffs cordoned off the first two rows of the courtroom's viewing gallery to prevent Harding from being able to take a hostage.
+One deputy reported that Harding had told him he was going to do something to prompt police to shoot him because he did not want to go to prison again.
 His defense attorney used the evidence of Harding's organic brain damage to build an argument that Harding could not prevent himself from acting on his "violent impulses" and was therefore not criminally responsible for his actions.
 Prosecutors countered by arguing that Harding's crimes were well planned and not impulsive.
 Although Harding primarily acted as his own attorney during his murder trial as well, with some assistance from a court-appointed public defender, he spent most of the trial seated with his eyes concealed by sunglasses, refusing to cross-examine witnesses or present a defense.
 After the prosecution and defense rested their cases, the jury deliberated for five hours before returning with their verdict on April 27, at 4:15 PM.
-Harding was found guilty of two counts of first-degree murder for the killings of Robert Wise and Martin Concannon, as well as the armed robberies and kidnappings of both men and the theft of Concannon’s car.
+Harding was found guilty of two counts of first-degree murder for the killings of Robert Wise and Martin Concannon, as well as the armed robberies and kidnappings of both men and the theft of Concannon's car.